• Home

 5. How to sign up for individual lessons? – Step by step – start learning.

-6. What will you be able to do after a few months of regular Polish language learning? – Basic phrases and grammatical structures
+6. What will you know after a few months of regular Polish language study? – Basic phrases and grammatical constructions

-7. Interesting Facts about the Polish Language – Why is it worth knowing Polish?
+7. Interesting facts about the Polish language – Why is it important to know Polish?

 Polish for beginners